oumsamon/Python_intro_challenge/README.md

     print('T-Rex roars!
 RAWR!')
 ```

-# IOU!
+# Part 3: IOU!

 ## Skill you're Practicing: Writing `for` Loops to Iterate Over a List

-Solve this problem in a file called `part1.py`.

 You have a list of Disney characters and you want to find out if each of them contain `i`, `o`, or `u` in their names.
 Loop through each character in the list and print out the following:

-* If the name contains a 'u', print out the name plus `'U are so Uniquely U!'`
+- If the name contains a 'u', print out the name plus `'U are so Uniquely U!'`
-* Otherwise if the name contains an 'i', print out the name plus `"I bet you're Impressively Intelligent!"`
+- Otherwise if the name contains an 'i', print out the name plus `"I bet you're Impressively Intelligent!"`
-* Otherwise if the name contains an 'o', print out the name plus `'O My!
+- Otherwise if the name contains an 'o', print out the name plus `'O My!
 How Original!'`
-* Otherwise, print the name plus `"Ehh, a's and e's are so ordinary."`
+- Otherwise, print the name plus `"Ehh, a's and e's are so ordinary."`

 ## Starter Code